 Flight Computer Setup

-The 3-pin PicoBlade wire set is spliced for the RF receiver and for powering and signaling Raspberry Pi or for video OSD.
+To wire up the flight computer, use the following diagrams.
+The 4-pin 10cm PicoBlade wire set male half is for the RF receiver and S5 (main motor), and the female half is for powering and signaling Raspberry Pi or VTX and OSD.

 Rotor Setup